Distributed Dynamic Associative Memory via Online Convex Optimization: Experiments

 \textbf{Normalized Mean Squared Error (NMSE) Performance:} In addition to the regret performance shown so far, in Fig.~\ref{fig:exp2_NMSE} we investigate the NMSE performance of memory retrieval.
 Specifically, we evaluate self-NMSE and cross-NMSE, measuring the error in retrieving one’s own value and the ability to recall other APs’ traffic usage, respectively, defined as

 In Fig. \ref{fig:exp2_NMSE}, as $y_0$ increases, each agent places less weight on its own data and more weight on other APs, which enhances its ability to memorize the traffic usage of other APs leading to a decreasing trend in cross-NMSE.
 Furthermore, as $y_0$ increases, the self-NMSE first decreases slightly and then rises sharply.
 This observation suggests that selectively incorporating information from others can be beneficial, but excessive attention to other agents' data is detrimental.
+In contrast, C-DOGD remains insensitive to $y_0$, with both its self- and cross-NMSE staying nearly constant, since it achieves consensus memory mechanisms.
+Truncated-DOGD attains a low self-NMSE comparable to DDAM-TOGD but a persistently high cross-NMSE, as it always pays high attention to its own data but ignores all non-neighboring agents, regardless of the logical weights.